CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Methodology

 \subsection{Learning Algorithm}

-As previously mentioned, predicting future motion directly (or aiming to reconstruct the entire motion trajectory) enables us to utilize geometric losses to supervise the model $G_{\theta}(\cdot)$ for better motion consistency.
-As such, we utilize a structure-aware loss \cite{sun2023accurate} to take into account the details of human motion structure.
-The structure-aware loss weights all joints differently to reflect varying degrees of importance in the motion context.
-That is:
+As outlined in \cref{sec::intro}, aiming to predict motion directly enables us to utilize geometric losses to supervise the model $G_{\theta}(\cdot)$.
+To this end, we utilize a structure-aware loss \cite{DBLP:journals/corr/abs-2305-04443} to take into account the details of the structure of human motion.
+The structure-aware loss weights all joints differently to reflect their relative importance in the motion context.
+For a single motion trajectory, the loss function for \name~is expressed as: